 i.
 Attribution period method for projected retirement benefits ii.
-Method of accounting for actuarial differences and past service liabilities
+Method of accounting for actuarial differences and past service liabilities Actuarial differences and past service liabilities are accounted for collectively in the fiscal year in which they occur. - 20 -

 When calculating retirement benefit obligations, the method of attributing projected retirement benefits to the period up to the end of the consolidated fiscal year under review is used according to the benefit formula standard.